khushiiagrawal/Property_Insights_AI_Assistant/Readme.md

 # Ask a question
 curl -X POST http://localhost:5001/ask \
   -H "Content-Type: application/json" \
-  -d '{"question": "What is the average property price?"}'
+  -d '{"question": "What is the average property price in Pune?"}'
 ```

 ---